mxc-foundation/developer-documentation/docs/whitepapers/Proof-of-Location.md

 ## 4. LSC of location
-We are building this network so 3rd party businesses can utilize it. naturally these businesses would prefer to use nodes (miners) that are functional and trustworthy.
+We are building this network so 3rd party services can utilize it. naturally these businesses would prefer to use nodes (miners) that are functional and trustworthy.

 Our solution has a localization algorithm that utilizes LPWAN uplink data with timestamps to triangulate the location of LPWAN sensors and our miners.